Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The ADM mass and comparison with other masses

 In this last section, we briefly introduce and discuss the nonlinear potential theoretic counterpart of the isoperimetric mass.
 To this end, we first introduce the following $p$-capacity of a compact set $K \in M$,

-As a consequence of the remarkable \cite[Theorem 3.6]{mari_flowlaplaceapproximationnew_2022}, $\CS^0$-Asymptotically Flat manifolds are $p$-nonparabolic, in particular implying that the above quantity is positive for any $K = \partial \Omega \in \CS^{1, \alpha}$, if $1 < p < 3$.
-Inspired by the Isoperimetric mass, one can define the $p$-Isocapacitary mass as follows.
+As a consequence of the remarkable \cite[Theorem 3.6]{mari_flowlaplaceapproximationnew_2022}, $\CS^0$-asymptotically flat manifolds are $p$-nonparabolic, a condition consisting in the existence of a positive $p$-harmonic Green's function that in particular implies that the above quantity is positive for any $K = \partial \Omega$ of class $\CS^{1, \alpha}$, if $1 < p < 3$.
+Similarly to the isoperimetric mass, one can define the \emph{$p$-isocapacitary mass} as follows.

 \begin{definition} Let $(M, g)$ be a Riemannian $3$-manifold possibly with boundary, with infinite volume.
-Then, its $p$-\emph{Isocapacitary mass} is defined as
+Then, its $p$-\emph{isocapacitary mass} is defined as

-where the supremum is taken among all exhaustions $(\Omega_j)_{j\in \N}$ consisting of domains with $\CS^{1,\alpha}$-boundary. \end{definition} The above capacitary notion of mass has recently been considered for $p = 2$ by Jauregui \cite{jauregui_admmasscapacityvolumedeficit_2020}, and together with Mazzieri \cite{benatti_nonlinearisocapacitaryconceptsmass_2023} for $1 < p <3$.
-After the discussion that took place in the last sections, one could naturally wonder about the relation of $\ma^{\tp}_{\iso}$ with the Isoperimetric mass and the $\ma_{\ADM}$.
-A first answer in this direction is the following, holding the generality of $\CS^0$-Asymptotically Flat $3$-manifolds. \begin{proposition} Let $(M, g)$ be a $\CS^0$-Asymptotically Flat Riemannian $3$-manifold.
+where the supremum is taken among all exhaustions $(\Omega_j)_{j\in \N}$ consisting of domains with $\CS^{1,\alpha}$-boundary. \end{definition} The above capacitary notion of mass has recently been considered for $p = 2$ by Jauregui \cite{jauregui_admmasscapacityvolumedeficit_2020}, and in \cite{benatti_nonlinearisocapacitaryconceptsmass_2023} for $1 < p <3$.
+After the discussion in the last sections, one could naturally wonder about the relation of $\ma^{\tp}_{\iso}$ with the isoperimetric mass and the ${\ADM}$ mass.
+A first answer in this direction is the following result, holding in the generality of $\CS^0$-asymptotically flat $3$-manifolds. \begin{proposition}[{\cite[Proposition 5.6]{benatti_nonlinearisocapacitaryconceptsmass_2023}}] Let $(M, g)$ be a $\CS^0$-asymptotically flat Riemannian $3$-manifold.
 Then,

-\end{proposition} This is \cite[Proposition 5.6]{benatti_nonlinearisocapacitaryconceptsmass_2023}.
-Its proof is classical in nature and can be compared to the classical derivation of Isocapacitary inequalities from the Isoperimetric (see \cite{mazya-book} or, more directly, the arguments in \cite{jauregui_capacityvolumeinequalitypoincare_2012} and in the proof of \cite[Theorem 4.1]{benatti_minkowskiinequalitycompleteriemannian_2022}).
-More precisely, it builds on the P\'olya-Szeg\"o inequality to be applied to the sharp asymptotic isoperimetric inequality
+\end{proposition} Its proof is classical in nature and can be compared to the derivation of isocapacitary inequalities from the isoperimetric one (see \cite{mazya_sobolevspaces_2013} or, more directly, to the arguments in \cite{jauregui_capacityvolumeinequalitypoincare_2012} and in the proof of \cite[Theorem 4.1]{benatti_minkowskiinequalitycompleteriemannian_2022}).
+More precisely, it is based on the P\'olya-Szeg\"o inequality applied to the sharp asymptotic isoperimetric inequality

-that is actually a direct consequence of the definition of the Isoperimetric mass.
+that is actually a direct consequence of the definition of the isoperimetric mass (see \cite[Theorem 5.5]{benatti_nonlinearisocapacitaryconceptsmass_2023} for more details).